chipsalliance/chisel/docs/src/explanations/connectable.md

 ### Bi-direction connection operator (:<>=)

-For connections where you want 'bulk-connect-like-semantics' where the aligned fields are driven producer-to-consumer and flipped fields are driven consumer-to-producer, use `:<>=`.
+For connections where you want 'bulk-connect-like-semantics' where the aligned members are driven producer-to-consumer and flipped members are driven consumer-to-producer, use `:<>=`.

 ```scala mdoc:silent
 class Example1 extends RawModule {